marmello77/pacelhe_et-al_2018/README.md

 # Supplementary information from Pacelhe et al. 2018 (Biotropica)

-Content: This repository includes raw data used in the statistical analysis, metadata, and R scripts.
+Content: This repository includes raw data, metadata, and R scripts used in the statistical analysis of the above mentioned paper.

 Ecological Synthesis Lab (SintECO): https://marcomellolab.wordpress.com